 Blank share transfer agreements don’t do the job

 Blank share transfer agreements are widely used in Thailand’s legal industry.
-They seem to be convenient but disrespect Thailand’s laws.
+This seems to be convenient but disrespects Thailand’s laws.
 They are, therefore, void when they are blank and even void after they are completed.

 Thailand has the concept of a registration of an accomplished share transfer, not of a share transfer through registration.
 Shares are transferred by agreement, not by the registration at the company or the company register.
 In the grand scheme of things, it is as simple as that.

 The transfer is accomplished through a share transfer instrument.
 This has formal as well as procedural requirements:

 - The transfer of shares entered in a name certificate is void unless made in writing and signed by the transferor and the transferee whose signatures shall be certified by at least one witness (Section 1129 para 2 CCC).

 - To enable the witness to carry out such certification of both signatures, the transferor and transferee have to sign the document in his or her presence.

 - The task of the witness is no identity check, but the testimony of both parties being in agreement.

 Formal and procedural requirements have the same importance for a legally binding agreement.
 If one of both elements is not fulfilled, the whole share transfer is void.